5 Critical Mistakes That Can Derail Your VA Disability Claim

 1. Insufficient Medical Documentation

-Example: A veteran claiming COPD due to burn pit exposure might be denied if they don’t submit recent pulmonary function tests or imaging scans showing the current severity.
+Example: A veteran with respiratory issues might have an incomplete file if they haven’t had recent pulmonary function tests or clinical imaging showing current severity.

 Common Issues:

-- Not having current medical evaluations that document the ongoing severity of the condition.
+• Not having current medical evaluations that document the current severity of the condition.

-- Lacking a nexus letter or Independent Medical Opinion (IMO) explicitly linking the current condition to an in-service event, injury, or exposure, especially for conditions manifesting years after service.
+• Lacking a nexus letter or Independent Medical Opinion (IMO) that provides a clinical rationale linking the current condition to a service-related event or exposure.

 Solutions:

-- Obtain current medical evaluations for your conditions.
+• Obtain current medical evaluations for your conditions to ensure your clinical status is up-to-date.

 Common Issues: